 Sir Spore opened his eyes and reached his hands out for the brass latches holding the chest closed.
 He flipped the lid open revealing a pile of gleaming Gems.
 The light from the box was blinding but the moment was overwhelming in many ways.

 Dirtsense gave him an ability to estimate the worth of Gems.
 It was not an exact amount like a Moneymancer could give but it was accurate.
-The more schmuckers the more approximate the number given but no one ever complains of having too much money to count.
+The more schmuckers the more approximate the number given, but no one ever complained of having too much money to count.

-In front of Edelbert sat over two hundred thousand schmuckers in Gems, his best guess was two-fifteen or so.
+In front of Edelbert sat over one hundred thousand schmuckers in Gems, his best guess was one-fifteen or so.
 His jaw hung open as he stared blankly.
 Sir Edelbert Spore was now richer than many small sides.

 Staring at the chest, he realized he could now read the stats of the chest too.
 The Hide-and-No-Peek Chest was its name and he was much more certain it was an Eyemancy item, probably Fool or Look he assumed.
 The enchantment prevented all but basic sight from perceiving the chest or its contents while closed.
 Nifty.

 “Let me say once again, thank you Titans.
 By Fate, Luck, and Numbers I have been blessed deeply.”
 Edelbert knelt and prayed with all his heart and soul.